boazbk/tcs/lec_03_computation.md

 ![An explanation for children of the two digit addition algorithm](../figure/addition_regrouping.jpg){#childrenalg .class width=300px height=300px}

-For the purposes of this course, we will need a much more precise way to describe algorithms.
+For the purposes of this book, we will need a much more precise way to describe algorithms.
 Fortunately (or is it unfortunately?), at least at the moment, computers lag far behind school-age children in learning from examples.
 Hence in the 20th century people have come up with  exact formalisms for describing algorithms, namely _programming languages_.
-Here is al-Khwarizmi's quadratic equation solving  algorithm described in the _Python_ programming language:^[As mentioned in [programmingrem](){.ref}], this is not a programming course, and it is absolutely fine if you don't know Python.
+Here is al-Khwarizmi's quadratic equation solving  algorithm described in the _Python_ programming language:^[This is not a programming textbook, and it is absolutely fine if you don't know Python.
 Still the code below should be fairly self-explanatory.]

 ```python
 from math import sqrt